quality posts: 38

 Sounds good.
 Thanks for the link to the site.

-OVER 7 years on The W00T Forum, since 02/06 with now 31 Quality Posts L-M-A-O!
+OVER 8 years on W00T shopping and The W00T Forum, since 02/06 with now a whopping 34 Quality Posts L-M-A-O!
 We do post quality information as do others that isn't recognized.
 Thanks for the 3 in 1 entire week!
 We're humbled.
-1 additional was noticed.
+3 additional noticed in 3 months.
+No more positive posts as our are not noticed.

 For some odd reason Wally World online had (past tense) their 16 MP Kodak Easyshare on "ship to store free" for $58 with a 4 GB card.
 They are on the shelves for $104, which I thought was nuts, so I ordered one.